-On 26 May, the car was on display for the public at the science centre Universeum.
+The car was also on display for the public during an afternoon at the science centre Universeum.
 The students answered questions about everything from the technology of autonomous vehicles, the students’ experiences of studying at Chalmers, and what future they predict for self-driving cars.
 The ‘Autonomous Twizy’ was one of several student projects within automation and control, which was displayed at Universeum this day.

 Learn more about Chalmers' programmes

 Learn more about our research in automation and control